🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-# Constants for material and electrolyte
+# Constants for each material/electrolyte

 if material == 'Al':